-The fight for education can not be completed if women are left behind.
-We need to address the women’s education gender gap.
+The fight for education cannot end with success if women are left behind.
+We need to address the gender gap in education.
 This gap means that young women are less likely to receive education than young men in many developing countries.
 Globally, 61 percent of people who lack basic reading and writing skills are young women.
 Leaving women and girls out of education has serious consequences, including hindered economic development, reinforcement of social inequality, and the perpetuation of cyclical, gendered poverty.
 Since women carry a disproportionate burden of poverty, any improvement to their job opportunities and wealth can have a groundbreaking impact on the vicious circle of poverty.

-There are many other reasons why we should invest in girls’ education.
-On average, the rate of returns of women’s education in terms of attendance and academic performance are higher than those of men.
-However, those investments have an impact far beyond instruction: young girls given the opportunity to go to school tend to work more, earn higher wages, marry later in life, and have fewer children.
-Education is also connected to health: studies show that educated mothers raise healthier children, showing that education creates a legacy of benefits that extend beyond a single generation.
+There are many other reasons why we should invest in the education of girls and women.
+On average, the rate of attendance and academic performance among women are higher than those of men.
+However, this investment has an impact far beyond instruction.
+Young girls given the opportunity to go to school tend to work more, earn higher wages, marry later in life, and have fewer children.
+Education is also connected to health.
+Studies show that educated mothers raise healthier children, showing that education creates a legacy of benefits that extend beyond a single generation.

-In order to achieve better results in terms of women’s attendance and education level, we should first and foremost aim at making education accessible to them.
-How can we do this?
-By designing school and learning programs that take into account the unique challenges women face when they attempt to access it in their daily life.
-For instance, since women are the prime carers for children, they struggle to access education because of their reduced mobility - providing online education is one crucial way to make it easier and more accessible for many women to take advantage of learning opportunities.
+In order to achieve better results in terms of women’s attendance and level of education, we should first and foremost aim to make education accessible to them.
+We can do this by designing educational programs that take into account the unique challenges women face in their daily life when it comes to their schooling.
+For instance, since women are the prime caregivers for their children, they struggle to access education because of their reduced mobility.
+Providing online education is one crucial way to make it easier for many women to take advantage of learning opportunities.

-For our upcoming podcast series, a collaboration between Paper Airplanes and Empower Her* Voice, we aimed to highlight the experiences of women in our Paper Airplanes community who have sought education in person and online, to understand their motivations, challenges, and experiences.
-We interviewed Bayan, an alumnus from one of our online education programs and now a member of Paper Airplanes’ staff.
-Bayan is a dentist from Damascus, Syria, who studied in the Paper Airplanes English Program for 3 years before pursuing technical skills in the Women in Tech Program.
-When asked what made Paper Airplanes the right learning platform for her, Bayan said:
+For our upcoming podcast series, a collaboration between Paper Airplanes (PA) and Empower Her* Voice, our goal is to highlight the experiences of women in our PA community who have sought education in person and online, and to understand their motivations, challenges, and experiences.
+We interviewed Bayan, an alumna from one of our online education programs and now a member of PA’s staff.
+Bayan is a dentist from Damascus, Syria who studied in the PA English Program for three years before learning technical skills in the Women in Tech program.

-Investing in women’s education also means giving them the opportunity to join community members determined to improve their societies.
-While Bayan had already cultivated an engaging community for herself, there are many young women that lack the encouragement and the tools to take that step on their own.
-Digital technologies play a key role in facilitating connection between people and services, jobs, and information.
-In this sense, the current pandemic has shed light on the multiple benefits coming out of digital technology: many of us had never experienced before the lack of mobility and isolation refugees and conflict affected students often experience.
-COVID-19 has been an eye opening experience to realize how much digital technologies can create bridges and help us overcome different obstacles.
-Bayan explained:
+Investing in women’s education also means giving them the opportunity to join others who are determined to help their communities.
+While Bayan has already cultivated an engaging community for herself, there are many young women who lack the encouragement and the tools to take that step on their own.
+Technology plays a key role in connecting people to services, jobs, and information.
+In this sense, the COVID-19 pandemic has shed light on the multiple benefits of technology.
+Many of us had never experienced the lack of mobility and isolation refugees and conflict-affected students often experience.
+COVID-19 has been an eye-opening experience and helped us realize how much technology can create bridges and help us overcome different obstacles.

-“Quarantine provided lots of online opportunities to motivate young people to get involved and achieve more.
-For instance, I have attended many courses related to anatomy, learning skills, teaching strategies and soft skills.
+Bayan explained, “Quarantine provided lots of online opportunities to motivate young people to get involved and achieve more.
+For instance, I have attended many courses related to anatomy, learning skills, teaching strategies, and soft skills.
 It’s amazing to have a platform where you can hear other people’s experiences and be inspired by them.”

-Bayan’s motto is: “Be the change you want to see in the world” - and she clearly lives by it.
-At the moment, Bayan is working on a project for mobile dental care to help people living in rural areas and at Syria’s borders who struggle to access medical and dental infrastructures - a testament to the change women and girls drive when they have access to the education resources they deserve.
-Her dream is to work at a humanitarian organization, like the WHO: “Even when people are below the poverty line, they are humans and they have the right to be treated like humans”.
+Bayan’s motto is: “Be the change you want to see in the world,” and she clearly lives by it.
+Bayan is now working to provide mobile dental care to people living in rural areas and at Syria’s borders who struggle to access medical and dental services.
+This is a testament to the changes women and girls are capable of making when they have access to the education they deserve.
+Her dream is to work at a humanitarian organization, like the WHO.
+She states, “Even when people are below the poverty line, they are humans and they have the right to be treated like humans.”

-Despite the long years of war and the economic recession that discouraged many, Bayan is ambitious and determined: “Hope is not enough for people to get better, that is why we should be doers and make the difference we want to see in our society.
-Young people are the most important part of it, because we can give real help”
+Despite the long years of war and the economic recession that discouraged many, Bayan is ambitious and determined.
+She says, “Hope is not enough for people to get better, that is why we should be doers and make the difference we want to see in our society.
+Young people are the most important part of it, because we can give real help.”

-“If you’re a young student, don’t waste a second of your life.
+She concluded our interview with this appeal to all young students who identify as women, “If you’re a young student, don’t waste a second of your life.
 Don’t limit yourself to doing your homework as fast as you can and then forget about it.
-In my second year of dentistry major, I focused on English classes, then German classes, then I studied coding and I’ve been a volunteer in many different projects.
+In my second year of dentistry major, I focused on English classes, then German classes.
+Then I studied coding, and I’ve been a volunteer in many different projects.
 I want to encourage every girl and woman in society to be active and entrepreneurial”.

 About the author: Giada Santana

-I am an Italian–Dominican student majoring in Philosophy, International Studies and Economics.
-However, I spent my final year abroad focusing on International Development at the University of Sussex.
-Here at Paper Airplanes I collect interviews, write for the blog and help with social media posts.
-When I'm not doing that, I love practising yoga, reading and creating playlists on Spotify.
+I am an Italian–Dominican student majoring in philosophy, international studies, and economics.
+However, I spent my final year abroad focusing on international development at the University of Sussex.
+Here at Paper Airplanes, I conduct interviews, write for the blog and help with social media posts.
+When I'm not volunteering with Paper Airplanes, I love practicing yoga, reading and creating playlists on Spotify.

 The views and opinions represented in this post belong solely to the author of the blog post, and are not representative of the views and policies of Paper Airplanes and its staff members.